How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

+Overall, the template asks \tool to generate a JUnit test for a function in App, so that (1) the test verifies whether that App function is affected by a known vulnerability or by specified vulnerable APIs, and (2) the test mimics the exemplar test to generate malicious inputs.
+With this template, we generated \totalClient prompts.

 For the motivating example described in Section~\ref{sec:example}, we actually found a GitHub project depending on Bouncy Castle.
-As shown in Listing~\ref{lst:call}, the project defines a method \codefont{BcryptPasswordHashFunction. check(...)} to directly call vulnerable API \codefont{OpenBSDBCrypt.checkPassword(...)}.
+As shown in Listing~\ref{lst:call}, the project defines a method \codefont{BcryptPasswordHashFunction.check(...)} to directly call vulnerable API \codefont{OpenBSDBCrypt.checkPassword(...)}.
 Although both the API and its caller take in two parameters, the caller method \codefont{check(...)} has to convert its second parameter \codefont{password} before calling that API.
-To generate a proof-of-concept exploit for the client method \codefont{BcryptPasswordHashFunction.check(...)}, we formulated the prompt shown in Fig.~\ref{fig:prompt-example} by customizing our template.
-This figure only shows partial code of example test and client class to simplify our presentation, while the actual prompt we sent to \tool includes the complete code.
+To generate a security test for \codefont{check(...)}, we formulated the prompt shown in Fig.~\ref{fig:prompt-example} by customizing our template.
+Fig.~\ref{fig:prompt-example} only shows partial code of the example test and client class to simplify our presentation, while the actual prompt we sent to \tool includes the complete code.

 Given the prompt, \tool successfully generated an executable security test as requested.
 Listing~\ref{lst:generate} shows a brief version of the generated code: a class named \codefont{BcryptPasswordHashFunctionTest} defines a test function \codefont{testCheckFunction()}, to call the vulnerable API with appropriate formats of the seed inputs of exemplar test.
-The generated test is very similar to the exemplar test, but it shows the vulnerability exploit for client code.
+The generated test is very similar to the exemplar test, but it shows PoV for client code.